 GeeWizz founder Gina Long MBE has spent more than 35 years campaigning and fundraising for local and national charities and causes.
 In that time, she has helped raise well in excess of £3 million.

 Gina’s passion, enthusiasm and commitment to charity has been long-admired from the world of celebrity, sport, media and charity.
-But something was missing.
-She wanted to know exactly where every penny of the money she raised was going.
-How exactly it was helping to make a difference.
+But something was missing, she wanted to know exactly where every penny of the money she raised was going, and how exactly it was helping to make a difference.

-Gina was awarded an MBE for her Charitable Services in East Anglia in the New Year’s Honours List in December 2015
+Gina was delighted to have been awarded an MBE for her Charitable Services in East Anglia in the New Year’s Honours List in December 2015.

 A third generation farmer, Andrew Long was born and bred in Suffolk and is delighted that a large proportion of the money raised by GeeWizz will remain in the county and region.

-Andrew shares Gina’s desire to give something back to their local community and to ensure as much money as possible goes to the individual or family targeted.
+Andrew shares his wife Gina’s desire to give something back to their local community, and to ensure that funds raised goes to the individual or family targeted.

-Andrew was instrumental in helping launch the Classic Cars by the Lake for St Nicholas Hospice Care and is also a trustee of the Focus 12 drug and alcohol rehabilitation charity.
+He was also instrumental in helping launch the Classic Cars by the Lake for St Nicholas Hospice Care, held at Hall Farm, Fornham St Martin.

 There are clear public benefits of GeeWizz’s purpose.
 Disabled children will be provided with wheelchairs and other healthcare equipment paid for with funds raised by the organisation.
 Those affected by cancer will benefit from the funding of research being carried out into the illness and similarly from the purchase of healthcare and medical equipment.

 The families of those affected in this way will also benefit.
 Institutions such as hospitals or universities will benefit from the broader application of equipment purchased using funds donated by the organisation.
 There will be a wider public benefit in terms of raising awareness and providing important health messages relating to the research being funded.